hallazzang/pykakao/README.md

 pykakao
 =======

-pykakao is a very simple kakaotalk LOCO/HTTP protocol wrapper for python.
+pykakao is a very simple kakaotalk LOCO/HTTP API protocol wrapper for python.

 Needs
 -----